choongmanee/choongmanee.github.io/content/blog/serving-assets-to-my-website.md

 ---
 title: "Serving Assets to My Website"
-date: 2020-05-03T23:05:19-07:00
+date: 2020-05-09T17:48:30-07:00
-draft: true
+draft: false
+tags:
+- aws
+- s3
+- route53
+- cloudfront
+- certificate manager
+- cdn
 ---

 Serving assets, such as images and documents, to be accessible to end users is essential to a modern web experience.
 As for what I have in mind with this blog, I want to visually capture steps that I took to help jog my memory of what I did or learned.

-Evidently, here is an explanation of how I am hosting and serving my assets.
+Setting this up took me 30 minutes the first time.
+The steps are split into a series of posts to keep the posts short and organized.

 ## Considerations
 The fact that you're reading this post is a good indicator that this page loaded in a reasonable amount of time.